AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 | SCL      | SCL            |
 | SDA      | SDA            |

+#### Waterproof Temperature DS18B20 Sensor

+ANAVI Thermometer Advanced and Developer kits include a waterproof 1-wire DS18B20 sensor appropriate for measuring temperature in liquids.
+Attached the sensor to the designated terminal on ANAVI Thermometer.
+You can even connect multiple DS18B20 sensors to the terminal because each sensor has a unique 64-bit ID burned in at the factory to differentiate them.
+The typical color codes for the waterproof DS18B20 sensor are:

+* GND - black
+* Data - yellow
+* VCC - red

 ## Assembly

 You can assemble ANAVI Thermometer with your bare hands and a screw driver following the steps below: